-Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+Abdominal aortic aneurysm screening

+A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
-There is no coinsurance, copayment, or deductible for members eligible for this Medicare- covered preventive screening.
-There is no coinsurance, copayment, or deductible for members eligible for this Medicare- covered preventive screening.
-Bone mass measurement There is no There is no For qualified individuals (generally, this means people at risk of coinsurance, coinsurance, losing bone mass or at risk of osteoporosis), the following copayment, or copayment, or services are covered every 24 months, or more frequently if deductible for the deductible for the medically necessary: procedures to identify bone mass, detect Medicare-covered Medicare-covered bone loss, or determine bone quality, including a physician's bone mass bone mass interpretation of the results. measurement. measurement.
+There is no coinsurance, copayment, or deductible for members eligible for this Medicare-covered preventive screening.

+There is no coinsurance, copayment, or deductible for members eligible for this Medicarecovered preventive screening.

+Bone mass measurement

+For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months, or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.